warnakey/Defeat-the-Wizard/README.md

 + Made the Defend ability actually do something
 + Fixed an error that was displaying the wrong values for player health and enemy health by using variables instead of hardcoding.
 + Used 2 exec functions to print out the user and enemy health after each turn instead of using print statements each time

+Version 1.0.3 published on July 31, 2018 at 8:15pm
++ Added autorun line to the top of the program to make it easier to run the program